glimpse-editor/glimpse-editor.github.io/content/downloads.md

 Support for legacy 32-bit plugins is still experimental with the 64-bit Windows installer.
 You should [review our wiki](https://github.com/glimpse-editor/Glimpse/wiki#third-party-plugin-installation-guides) before reporting any bugs.

 #### Glimpse Image Editor 0.1.2 Installer
 This installs the previous version of Glimpse Image Editor, which was based on the GNU Image Manipulation Program 2.10.12.
-You should choose this option if you need binary compatibility with GNU Image Manipulation Program plug-ins.
+You should choose this option if you need binary compatibility with third-party GNU Image Manipulation Program plug-ins.

 **glimpse-0.1.2.msi** (232 MB) | [Direct download](https://github.com/glimpse-editor/Glimpse/releases/download/v0.1.2/glimpse-0.1.2.msi) | *Sha256: 99C3DF2884310CB74C39A15FB63E93FBF2112F581DC5325B37123467618D89E8*